Architect Fees London 2026: What You'll Actually Pay

 | Full Service (Stages 0-5) | Complete architectural service from brief to completion | £8,000-£18,000 |

 Most common approach: The majority of London homeowners commission stages 1-4 (design through to building regs drawings) and manage the build themselves or with a project manager.
 This costs £5,000-12,000 and accounts for roughly 70% of the total architectural fee.
+For a detailed breakdown of what drawings alone cost, see our guide to architectural drawings costs in London.

 What Affects the Price